martingonzalezr001/Project-Module2/README.md

 This project involves the creation of a data analysis dashboard to provide insights from football metrics.
 The dashboard leverages Power BI for data visualization and analysis, offering a user-friendly interface for to explore data trends, actionable insights about footbal teams.

 ## Data Models

+Below is the datamodel of the dashboard with an star shape:

 ![Alt text](./img/ER_model_final.png)